raceychan/anywise/README.md

 # Anywise

-Anywise is a framework for encapsulating the business logic of your application.
+Anywise is a framework for decoupling the business logic of your application from infrastructures.

+This allows you to use the same code to handle message from various message sources, web api, message queue, AWS lambda, etc.

 ---